gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to get list of stores for specific application.
-If successful, returns list of stores specified in `StoreListingResponse`
+Use this API to get a list of stores in a specific application.

 *Success Response:*

-List of Stores.
-See example below or refer `StoreListingResponse` for details
+Success.
+Returns a list of selling locations.
+Check the example shown below or refer `StoreListingResponse` for more details.

 Schema: `StoreListingResponse`